mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/configure-azure-cloud-provider/index.md

 #### Create a new set of credentials using CLI commands

-To provision an Azure cluster, we need Azure credentials.
+To provision an Azure cluster, you need Azure credentials.
 Those can be obtained by:

 - Having the Azure CLI installed and set up
 - Having Contributor and User Access Administrator rights on Azure